hasibzunair/adversarial-lesions-rest-api-demo/README.md

 $ curl -X POST -F image=@test.jpg "http://127.0.0.1:8000/api/predict"
 ```

-Using the `test.jpg` image, the JSON response result should look like this, with labels and the probability values:
+Using the `test.jpg` image, the JSON response result should look like this, with labels and the probability values for the given image:
 ```json
 {
   "success": true,